Git Software Development Guidelines: Improving Team Collaboration

 3.4.
 Version Release

-• Tags: Use tags to mark important version points, such as v1.0.0.
+• Tags: Use semantic tags to mark important versions, such as v1.0.0

-• Use the goreleaser tool to quickly generate release notes.
+• Release Notes: Use the GoReleaser tool to automatically generate release notes

 logo